Women And Their Families Are Free, Strong And Have The Courage To Make Positive Choices

 Present: Dog lover, volunteer

 Diane O’Connor is a retired teacher who lives in Rothesay.
-After retiring in 2010, she began working as the Fundy Region Coordinator for Go Ahead Seniors, a provincial organization dedicated to empowering seniors through education and information, to make healthy lifestyle choices.
-Through partnering with various community and health organizations, Diane has organized many Wellness Fairs over the years, Speakers Series with Rothesay Age Friendly Communities and has partnered with EFry to create the Bridging the Gap project and Toolkit.
-She is also on the Board of the Fundy Wellness Network, Senior Voice (advocacy) and the Rothesay Hive Advisory Committee (Age-Friendly Communities).
+After retiring in 2010, she began working as the Fundy Region Coordinator for Go Ahead Seniors, a provincial organization dedicated to empowering seniors through education & information, to make healthy lifestyle choices.
+Through partnering with various community & health organizations, Diane has organized many Wellness Fairs over the years, Speakers Series with Rothesay Age Friendly Communities & has partnered with EFry to create the Bridging the Gap project & Toolkit.
+She is also on the Board of the Fundy Wellness Network, Senior Voice (advocacy) & the Rothesay Hive Advisory Committee (Age-Friendly Communities).

 Jasmine Kranat grew up in London, England and moved to New Brunswick in 2009.
 In 2011, Jasmine attended Saint Thomas University, earning her B.A. in Human Rights and Criminology.
 Jasmine attended Law school at the University of Leicester in 2016.
 During Law School, Jasmine was a member of Lawyers without Boarders and had an internship at a Criminal Law Firm.
 Jasmine is an associate at Carleton Law Group and was called to the Bar in November 2020.
 Jasmine has a practice in Family Law and Wills and Estates and Property.
 In Jasmine’s spare time, she enjoys hiking, cooking, and exploring New Brunswick.